 The Americans with Disabilities Act of 1990 (ADA) is a civil rights law prohibiting discrimination of people with disabilities in all areas of public life.

-Below is what the law says requires specifically for doors:
+Below is what ADA requires for doors:

 - Doorways must have a minimum clear opening of at least 32 inches when the door is open at a 90-degree angle